stencillogic/Start-with-Rust-fast/README.md

 }
 ```

-Ignore some parts of the value:
+Ignore some parts of value:

 ``` rust
 let numbers = (2, 4, 8, 16, 32);